 In 1957, the governing government reviewed the name and changed it to Népköztársaság út (People’s Republic Street).
 The former name of Andrássy returned in 1990.
 The fall of the Iron Curtain signaled the end of the communist era.

-The square itself sits between two huge art museums, the Museum of Fine Arts and the Műcsarnok.
+The square sits between two colossal art museums, the Museum of Fine Arts and the Műcsarnok.

-You’ll find many opportunities to capture this major square.
+You will find many opportunities to capture this major square.
 It is a meeting place and famous for bringing people together.
-They are political events, music concerts, rallies and the site for one of the world’s largest human peace symbol.
+They are political events, music concerts, rallies, and the site for one of the world’s largest human peace symbol.

-Without all the human interaction, this is an area that houses many statues and monuments.
+Without all the human interaction, this area houses many statues and monuments.
 Firstly, the center of the square is the Millenium Monument.
-This is a blend of three parts.
-The column, the Archangel top-piece and the Seven original chieftains at the bottom.
+This is a blend of three parts: the column, the Archangel top-piece, and the Seven original chieftains at the bottom.

 5. St. Stephen’s Square and Basilica

 Named after the first King of Hungary who reigned from 975–1038 AD.
-In fact, the King’s right hand is on show in the reliquary inside.
+In fact, the King’s right hand is on show in the shrine inside.

 There are many angles and perspectives to capture this delight.
-Due to its design and art housed inside, it serves as one of the best indoor photography locations in Budapest.
-It also provides great images of Budapest at night.
+Due to its design and art housed inside, it serves as one of Budapest’s best indoor photography locations.
+It also provides excellent images of Budapest at night.

 The square in front of the Basilica is a great meeting point and should be your first port of call.
-Here, you’ll find a photogenic obelisk with accompanying fountain.
+Here, you will find a photogenic obelisk with an accompanying fountain.

 It overlooks the Danube and most of the bridges found in the Capital.
-You’ll see the Basilica, the Parliament, the Budapest eye, including the Budapest skyline.
+You will see the Basilica, the Parliament, the Budapest eye, including the Budapest skyline.

 The Citadella on top of the hill provides a few statues that you can use to place into the foreground of your images.

 From here, you get an almost panoramic 360° viewpoint, and great all year round.
-During the colder seasons, you’ll see ice flows coming down the river.
+You will see ice flows during the colder seasons coming down the river.
 Fog also restricts the view after the bridge hits the Pest side.

 3. Matthias Church and the Fisherman’s Bastion

 The Church (Mátyás-templom) and the Bastion (Halászbástya) are next to each other.
-You’ll find them in the Buda Castle district on the Buda side.
+You will find them in the Buda Castle district on the Buda side.

-The Fisherman’s Bastion is a fortress wall that points towards the Danube below.
-Built in the neo-Gothic and neo-Romanesque style between the years 1895 and 1902.
+The Fisherman’s Bastion is a fortress wall pointing towards the Danube below—built in the neo-Gothic and neo-Romanesque style between 1895 and 1902.

-Here, you’ll find seven towers.
+Here, you will find seven towers.
 Each one represents one of the seven Magyar tribes that first settled here.
-There is also a bronze statue of Stephen I of Hungary riding a horse, surrounded by stone carvings that represent episodes from his life.
+There is also a bronze statue of Stephen I of Hungary riding a horse, surrounded by stone carvings representing episodes from his life.

-There are crevices, arches, and one amazing viewpoint from the lookout terrace.
+There are crevices, arches, and one fantastic viewpoint from the lookout terrace.

 Personally, this is one of the best photography spots in Budapest for me.
-I could spend hours capturing the exterior of the church and every element of the Bastion.
-For you, you’ll capture some of the best travel photography possible.
+I could spend hours capturing the church’s exterior and every element of the Bastion.
+For you, you will catch some of the best travel photography possible.

 2. Buda Castle

 The Buda castle offers many photographic opportunities.
-They will help your travel photography and showing Budapest off in a great light.
+They will help your travel photography and show Budapest off in a great light.
 This palace complex was first completed in the mid-13th century.
-Most of what you’ll see came from before 1770.
+Most of what you will see came from before 1770.